guilhermebkel/algorithms-and-data-structures-study/README.md

 - [**Linked List:**](./data-structures/lists/LinkedList.js) A linked list is a recursive data structure that is either empty or a reference to a node having a generic item and a reference to a linked list (a node is any kind of data that refers another node recursively).

+- [**Binary Heap:**](./data-structures/binary-tree/BinaryHeap.js) A binary heap is a heap constructed with help of a binary tree structure, which can maintain all the values sorted during its insert and remove actions.

 ## Sorting

 Below you can see some of the famous methods of sorting values.